Best Camp Shoes of 2026

 After testing nearly a dozen other camp shoes side-by-side, the Teva ReEmber are the clear overall winner for best camp shoes for folks looking for an ideal all-around camp shoe.

-The clever design of the ReEmber shoes makes them stand out and our top choice for an all-around camp shoe.
+• The clever design of the ReEmber shoes makes them stand out.
 The shoes can easily be slipped on and worn like slippers.
 But the back has a layer of stretchy fabric that can be pulled around the heel, transforming these from slippers to shoes.
 When worn as slippers, the back piece of fabric comfortably folds underneath your heel so you can slide the shoes on and off without bending down.

 We’ve been testing a pair for over six years, and after a slew of camping trips in every season, including a stint of adventure-van living when we used the shoes daily, they still function, and we’ve had no durability issues to date.